EN

 globus Denmark

-A flight was delayed due to staff shortages during the process of loading luggage.
+A flight was delayed due to staff shortages during the process of loading baggage.
 The European Court of Justice ruled that this situation can be an extraordinary circumstance.
 However, the airline must be able to prove that the delay could not have been avoided even if they had taken all reasonable measures.

 A flight was delayed by more than three hours.
 The delay was mainly caused by the fact that it took a long time to load luggage onto the aircraft due to a lack of staff.
 The European Court of Justice had to decide whether the lack of staff at the airport operator who was responsible for loading baggage could be considered an extraordinary circumstance.